-It is interesting to estimate the velocities of the water and the ions in the membrane.
-We assume a porosity of 34\% and we consider velocities straight across the membrane.
-We analyze the start of the experiment, when the concentrations on the two sides are 4 mM and 800 mM.
-The water velocity is now $\sim 300$ nm/s.
-The counterion velocity is constant across the membrane and is $\sim 15$~ nm/s.
-This is a velocity in the direction opposite to the water flow and it is about 5\% of the water velocity.
-Thus the counterions first of all have a velocity relative to the water, to not be dragged along, and then a 5\% extra velocity to make them move against the water in the reference frame of the membrane.
-The coions have a concentration that on the high-salinity side is about a factor of 100 smaller than that of the counterions, and many orders smaller than that on the low-salinity side.
-If velocity is calculated as a flux divided by a concentration, one could state that the velocity of the coions is much higher than of counterions, and rapidly increasing towards the low-salinity side.
+It is interesting to estimate the velocities of water and ions in the membrane.
+We assume a porosity of 34\% and consider velocities straight across the membrane.
+At the start of the experiment the concentrations on the two sides are 4 mM and 800 mM.
+The water velocity is $\sim \!
+300$ nm/s.
+The counterion velocity is quite constant across the membrane at $\sim 15$~ nm/s.
+This is a velocity in the direction opposite to the water flow, about 5\% of the water velocity.
+Thus the counterions have a velocity relative to the water to not be dragged along, and then a 5\% extra velocity to make them move in the reference frame of the membrane.
+The coions have a concentration that on the high-salinity side is about a factor of 100 less than the counterions, and many more orders smaller on the low-salinity side.
+If velocity is calculated as a flux divided by a concentration, one finds that the velocity of the coions is much higher than of counterions, and rapidly increases towards the low-salinity side.
 But if coions are predominantly transported by diffusion, this interpretation of velocity must not be taken too literally -- it is not the case that an individual coion accelerates while moving across the membrane~\cite{Brogioli_2000}.